 The Daily Impact of Email Overload

-Seeing the comparison laid out like this makes it clear: managing your inbox isn't just about being organized; it's about protecting your time, energy, and sanity.
+Seeing the comparison makes it clear: managing your inbox isn’t just about being organized; it’s about protecting your time, energy, and sanity.

 Reclaiming Your Focus from Email Clutter